Not into tourists, souvenir shops and inflated prices? Then Cetara, a UNESCO World Heritage Site, is the Amalfi coast town for you.

-I love getting lost in the little lanes behind the beach too.
-They meander their way upwards through the town, almost cave like.
+I also love getting lost in the little lanes behind the beach; they meander their way upwards through the town, almost cave like.
 Suddenly you're in a dimly lit tunnel and then, suddenly, a view of emerald hills or turquoise sea.

 Even without the views these stairway "caves' offer enchanting cameos of life in Cetara: children play on landings, housewives chat away.
-Sometimes, as I stop to catch my breath, an elderly resident, nearly twice my age, will sail past me, carrying shopping bags galore.
+Sometimes, as I stop to catch my breath, an elderly resident will effortlessly sail past me, carrying shopping bags galore.